stallman-j/LaTekonomer/README.md

    - Do this if the following seem to apply to you:
       * You've never used LaTex before (but want to learn) and have not used GitHub before (and don't feel a need to learn just yet) or the word "GitHub" means little to you and LaTex already seems a little intimidating.
       * You use Overleaf but don't keep a local LaTex installation on your computer.
-            - Installing LaTex locally can be a pain.
-If you're not sure how much you'll use LaTex even with all these templates, try the Overleaf route first.
+      * Installing LaTex locally can be a pain.
+If you're not sure which to do, try the Overleaf route first.
 2. Forking the Git Repository
    - <a href = "https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github" > Forking </a> means that you copy this LaTekonomer Github repository to your own Github repository with a (hopefully) different name, which you then take as the foundation for your own project.
    - Do this if you: